-On November 18, 2015, Eiger entered into a Subscription Agreement, which provided for the sale and issuance, prior to the consummation of the Merger, of 2,304,430 shares of Eiger common stock to certain current stockholders and new investors of Eiger at a purchase price of \$17.14 per share for aggregate gross proceeds of \$39.5 million, including the conversion of the Notes.
-Prior to the Merger, the Company closed their private placement and issued additional common stock for cash proceeds of \$33.5 million.
-Immediately prior to the effective date of the Merger and in connection with the private placement, the Notes were converted into shares of the Company's common stock.
+On November 18, 2015, Eiger entered into the Subscription Agreement, pursuant to which Eiger agreed to sell, prior to the consummation of the Merger, 2,304,430 shares of Eiger common stock to certain current stockholders and new investors of Eiger at a purchase price of \$17.14 per share for aggregate gross proceeds of \$39.5 million, including the conversion of the Notes.
+In March 2016, immediately prior to closing of the Merger the Company completed the Private Placement and issued an aggregate of 2,304,430 shares common stock in consideration for the conversion of the Notes and cash proceeds of approximately \$33.5 million.
 Further, all outstanding warrants issued in connection with the Promissory Notes were exercised for shares of common stock (see Note 7) and all shares of preferred stock of Eiger converted into shares of common stock of Eiger.